pengmanhht/MI255-NumPyro/README.md

 # MI255-NumPyro

-I am trying to rewrite with NumPyro the models in MI255: Exposure-Response Modeling of Categorical, Count, and Time-to-Event Data Using Bayesian Methods.
+With NumPyro, I am trying to rewrite the models in MI255: Exposure-Response Modeling of Categorical, Count, and Time-to-Event Data Using Bayesian Methods.

 This project is still underdeveloping.
 Nice to meet you, passengers.